Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “So what’s tonight’s briefing?”

-Ekster handed him a thin stack of papers with images of a small white church, the statue and a clipping of the Baron. Åke took the photograph from the paperclip and threw it over his shoulder.
+Ekster handed him a thin stack of paper with images of a small white church, the marble statue and a clipping of the Baron. Åke took the photograph from the paperclip and threw it over his shoulder.

 “Yeah,” Ekster replied plainly.
 “That’s the main objective.
 I need a sample of the marble to determine the age of the statue.
-Last time I couldn’t get up close.”
+Last time I didn’t manage to enter the building.”

-“Sure…” Åke turned his attention back to the paper.
+“Sure…” Åke turned his attention back to the text.
 “And what’s this?
 “Check surroundings”?”

 “You’ll see.”